 He was already half in the bag when I tripped over him laying, spreaded out across the kitchen floor with a bottle of Brass Monkey wrapped in a brown paper bag sticking out his back pocket of his favorite faded blue jeans.
 (Come to think about it he only owned one pair).
 He was mumbling… Continue Reading

-The memories of a shameless lost and the remorseful pain that was felt is all I have which allow me to look back, discover the growth and remember a time I cherished the most.
-Sometimes, playing it smart may be the end of a new beginning before it starts. – Shame & Remorse – The day was… Continue Reading
+The memories of a shameless lost that left a black eye and the remorseful pain that was felt is all I have which allow me to look back, discover the growth and remember a time I cherished the most.
+Sometimes, playing it smart may be the end of a new beginning before it starts. – Shame &… Continue Reading

 When our poor choices has us playing the victim instead of reflecting and making a change. – A Recipe For Failure – Harlan’s golden hair blew in the air.
 He lived against the grain and didn’t abide by any man rules but his own.
 His smile was soft and angelic.
 He had a sexy smooth swag about… Continue Reading